Gaetanneo/Secure-Java-App-Deployment/README.md

 # Stage 6 view
 ![pic31](https://github.com/user-attachments/assets/f92e8619-a40f-42d4-bbc3-d917b16fb47f)

- * If you ran those 3 stages successfully, you can see on the stage6 view above, where to find the docker image that was recently built and pushed. i.e: your gitlab container registry.
+ * If you ran those 3 stages successfully, you can see on the stage6 view above where to find the docker image that was recently built and pushed. i.e: your gitlab container registry.
  * From your project page, Navigate to Deploy/Container Registry.
 If you click on the tagID, you will be able to view the `Manifest digest` that was visible from the stage6 view.
 ![pic32](https://github.com/user-attachments/assets/8db27e23-78dc-410e-a080-40f6be3ec367)

 #  **Step 10:** Setting up AWS EKS Cluster using eksctl
    * In your local gitlab project directory, create a new file called cluster-setup.yaml that will be use to customize your cluster the way you want it.
-   * We have decided to build an EKS cluster that will have 2 node groups and each node group will have 2 node that can auto-scale on demand, based on traffic.
+   * We have decided to build an EKS cluster that will have 2 node groups and each node group will have 2 nodes, that can auto-scale based on traffic demand.

    * `cluster-setup.yaml contents`
 ```
 apiVersion: eksctl.io/v1alpha5